≪ Go to our review of Double Strollers

 The Vista measures out at 28,264 cubic inches when folded this is down 1000 cubic inches from the previous version.
 The average for the group is closer to 19,000 cubic inches.
 In general, the Vista Double is large and heavy; arguably it's the only downfall.

 The Vista earned an 8 of 10 for quality.
 This ties with the BOB Revolution Flex Duallie.

-The Thule Urban Glide 2 and the Thule Chariot Cross 2 earned a 9, making them the highest scoring product in the group.
+The products with the highest scores in this metric were the Thule Urban Glide 2 and the Thule Chariot Cross 2 both earning a 9.

 The Vista has a thick quality fabric that fits the frame of the seat nicely with padding that is thick and dense.
 There is no bunching or gapping where the fabric meets the metal.
 The frame and the seats are an aluminum and magnesium alloy that is sleek, stylish, and unencumbered.
 This stroller does not have a lot of plastic components or joints which creates an overall fit and finish that is both pleasing to the eye and functional.

 The Vista would be a good choice for families with twins thanks to the diverse seating arrangements and the ability to accept two infant car seats or two bassinets.
 The large storage bin means you will have plenty of room to carry supplies for two.
 Also, the rider experience is similar enough that children are unlikely to fight too hard for one seat over the other.

 Useful accessories for the Vista include: